enowdivine/blue-window-fe-assessment/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## HOW I DESIGNED THE USER INTERFACE
+## How I Designed The User Interface

 I started by creating four components whic can be reusable at any instance of the application.
 The components includes;
 => The Bonus component which shows the number of spins available